Code generation for Arduino (linear frequency modulation with low-pass filter)

-This demo calculates, simulates and executes a digital low-pass filter for linear frequency modulation on a target device.
+This demo example calculates, simulates, and executes a digital low-pass filter with linear frequency modulation on the target device.

-The purpose of this example is to design a low-pass filter according to the given parameters.
-For its calculation we will use the DSP library of the Julia language.
-Let's check the operation of the filter in the Engee model on the signal obtained by linear frequency modulation.
-After generating the code from the Engee model, we will reproduce the filtering of the signal on the Arduino debugging board.
+The purpose of this example is to develop a low-pass filter based on the specified parameters.
+To calculate it, we will use the Julia DSP library.
+We will check the operation of the filter in the Engee model on the signal received by linear frequency modulation.
+After generating the code from the Engee model, we will reproduce the signal filtering on the Arduino debugging board.

-The Arduino MEGA 2560 debug board is used in this example.
-The output signal is generated at output #9.
-The digital-to-analogue conversion of the signal is performed using a PWM and RC low-pass filter.
-PWM frequency is 62.5 kHz, RC-filter cut-off frequency is 14.185 kHz, filter order is 2.
-The wiring diagram is shown in the figure below.
+This example uses an Arduino MEGA 2560 debugging board.
+The output signal is generated at output No. 9.
+Digital-to-analog signal conversion is performed using PWM and an RC low-pass filter.
+The PWM frequency is 62.5 kHz, the cutoff frequency of the RC filter is 14.185 kHz, and the filter order is 2.
+The connection diagram is shown in the figure below.

-It should be noted that in order to further save computing power of the target device, the change of the signal frequency is directly related to the simulation time.
+It should be noted that in order to further save the computing power of the target device, the change in signal frequency is directly related to the simulation time.
 Thus, the frequency of the modulated signal at a certain moment will exceed both the Nyquist frequency and the sampling frequency.
-Consequently, for correct representation of the filter results it is necessary to choose such a cut-off frequency, which will be lower than the Nyquist frequency.
+Therefore, in order to correctly represent the results of the filter operation, it is necessary to select a cutoff frequency that is lower than the Nyquist frequency.

-For low-pass filtering we choose an elliptic filter with parameters:
+For low-pass filtering, choose an elliptical filter with the parameters:

 - number of poles - 6,

-- non-uniformity of the characteristic in the passband - 1 dB,
+- the unevenness of the characteristic in the bandwidth is 1 dB,

-- attenuation in the delay band - 60 dB.
+- attenuation in the delay band is 60 dB.

 fs = 2000